 Sustainable development is successful only when it improves people's well-being without degrading the environment.

 “Development” is shorthand for committing to well-being for all.
-“Sustainable” implies that such development must come at no cost to future generations.
-In other words, development is required to occur within what the planet’s ecosystems are able to replenish season after season, year after year.
-It needs to operate within the means of nature.
+“Sustainable” implies that such development must occur within what the planet’s ecosystems are able to replenish, year after year.
+We need to secure people’s well-being within the means of nature.
+This is how UNEP, WWF, and IUCN stipulated the conditions for sustainable development in their landmark report “Caring for the Earth.”

-Measuring these two variables reveals that very few countries come close to achieving global sustainable development, despite growing adoption of the Sustainable Development Goals and other policies that strive to increase well-being without eroding humanity’s resource security.
+As shown in the figure above, measuring HDI and the Ecological Footprint reveals that very few countries come close to achieving these basic conditions for global sustainable development.
+This is despite the growing adoption of the Sustainable Development Goals and other policies that strive to increase well-being without eroding humanity’s long-term resilience.

 At the local level, Global Footprint Network piloted a tool help international development organizations and social entrepreneurs assess whether their projects are improving human well-being in an environmentally sustainable way.
 We assessed human well-being and resource security at a micro scale to help our partners better understand development progress.
 Instead of measuring impact by documenting the implementation of specific strategies, the project used HDI and Ecological Footprint calculations to take a step back and ask, “Is this project improving people’s lives?
 And is it environmentally sustainable?”